abhismatrix1/Medical_record_classification/README.md

 ```
 conda env create -f environment.yml
 ```
-edit main.py for document folder for which this model need to be trained run main.py
+-Edit main.py for document folder for which this model need to be trained -Run main.py